 Syntax Description filesystem: (Optional) Name of the file system.
-Valid values are bootflash , modflash , or volatile . /server (Optional) Name of the server.
+Valid values are bootflash , modflash , or volatile .

+server (Optional) Name of the server.
 Valid values are ///, //module-1/, //sup-1/, //sup-active/, or //sup-local/.
-The double slash (//) is required. directory (Optional) Name of a directory.
-The directory name is case sensitive. filename Name of the file to compress.
+The double slash (//) is required.

+directory (Optional) Name of a directory.
+The directory name is case sensitive.

+filename Name of the file to compress.
 The filename is case sensitive.

-Note tces in the filesystem://server/directory/filename string.
-Individual elements of this by colons (:) and slashes (/).
-Command Default None Command Modes EXEC mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
-Usage Guidelines After you run this co added to its filenam ommand, the named file is replaced with a compressed file that has the .gz extension e.
-The Cisco NX-OS s software uses Lempel-Ziv 1977 (LZ77) coding for compression.
-Examples This example shows s how to compress a file: switch# gzip run - Related Commands Command Description notateu voliillallus dir Displays the directory contents.
-Uncompresses a compressed file. gunzip Uncompresses a compressed me.
+Note There can be no spaces in the filesystem://server/directory/filename string.
+Individual elements of this string are separated by colons (:) and slashes (/).

+Command Default None

+Command Modes EXEC mode

+Command History Release Modification

+5.0(2)N1(1) This command was introduced.

+Usage Guidelines After you run this c added to its filenan command, the named file is replaced with a compressed file that has the .gz extension ne.

+The Cisco NX-OS software uses Lempel-Ziv 1977 (LZ77) coding for compression.

+Examples This example show ys how to compress a file:

+• switch# gzip run_cnfg.cfg

+Related Commands Command Description

+dir Displays the directory contents.

+gunzip Uncompresses a compressed file.

+9h

-gzip 📕
+gzip